pablowilliams87/api-example/README.md

 aws configure
 ```

-- Edit tfvars files with apropriate configuration (default configuration coult be used to test)
+- Edit tfvars files with apropriate configuration (default configuration could be used to test)

 - Apply configuration
 ```bash